-Yuanshi's second city was on the other side of the moon's largest island continent and a four-hour drive from Ayodhya.
-The weather turned foul as soon as the road began to sweep down from the central highlands and the rain splattered ever heavier against the transport's windows as they neared the slumbering city.
+Yuanshi’s second city was on the other side of the moon’s largest island continent and a four-hour drive from Ayodhya.
+The weather turned foul as soon as the road began to sweep down from the central highlands, the rain splattering ever heavier against the transport’s windows as they neared the slumbering city.
 Terraforming had allowed the protective domes shielding early settlements to be removed some years before, but the buildings of Lanka still huddled together like rabbits suspicious of the open hutch door and the promise of freedom.

 “Are we there yet?” asked Surya, waking from yet another doze.